 Software as a Service (SaaS): With the SaaS model, customers are provided with software that doesn’t require the use of a computer or server to build it on.
 Examples include Microsoft 365 (formerly Office 365) and Gmail.
-With these options, customers only need a computer, tablet, or phone to access each applicationBusinesses use a variety of terms to highlight their products, as opposed to the more clinical descriptions from NIST – from DRaaS (disaster recovery) to HSMaaS (hardware security module) to DBaaS (database) and, finally, XaaS (anything).
-Depending on what a company is marketing, it can be difficult to determine whether a product is SaaS or PaaS, but in the end, understanding the cloud provider’s contractual responsibilities is more important.
+With these options, customers only need a computer, tablet, or phone to access each applicationBusinesses use a variety of terms to highlight their products,from DRaaS (disaster recovery) to HSMaaS (hardware security module) to DBaaS (database) and, finally, XaaS (anything).
+Depending on what a company is marketing, it can be difficult to determine whether a product is SaaS or PaaS, but in the end, understanding a cloud provider’s contractual responsibilities is more important.
 Cloud providers extend their contracts to add security on cloud formations through services such as HSMaaS (hardware security module) or DRMaaS (digital rights management).

 The four deployment models are:

-- Public – Available to anyone for purchase.
+- Public: Available to anyone for purchase.
 The best examples today are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

-- Private – This is built for one company, and the hardware is not shared with anyone else.
+- Private: This is built for one company, and the hardware is not shared with anyone else.
 The private model could be built on a public cloud or within your own data centre, or at a business that specialises in building private clouds, that is, a managed service provider.

-- Community – This involves the concept of sharing between businesses.
+- Community: This involves the concept of sharing between businesses.
 Service can be shared, or data can be shared on that service.
 One example might be government-built clouds shared by multiple agencies.

-- Hybrid – This involves using at least two of the three deployment models listed above: public and private, private and community, or public and community.
+- Hybrid: This involves using at least two of the three deployment models listed above: public and private, private and community, or public and community.
 Another possibility is using all three.

-Many terms relating to cloud architecture just add the word cloud to an old and familiar term, such as cloud consumer.
+Many terms relating to cloud architecture just add the word “cloud” to an old and familiar term, such as cloud consumer.
 If you understand the definition of consumer, then the new term is clear; it means a consumer of cloud services as opposed to, say, phone services.

-- Cloud broker – The person or company that manages delivery, use, and performance of the cloud for the consumer, negotiating the relationship with the provider on the consumer’s behalf.
+- Cloud broker: The person or company that manages delivery, use, and performance of the cloud for the consumer, negotiating the relationship with the provider on the consumer’s behalf.